IntersectMBO/plutus/doc/docusaurus/docs/essential-concepts/plutus-core-and-plutus-tx.md

 ### Typed Plutus Core and Plutus IR

 Typed Plutus Core (TPLC) is the intrinsically typed counterpart of UPLC.
-It is based on higher-order polymorphic lambda calculus (System Fω).
+It is based on higher-order polymorphic lambda calculus with isorecursive types (System Fωμ).
 TPLC serves as a low-level intermediate representation (IR) for the Plutus Tx compiler.
 TPLC is closely related to UPLC, and compiling TPLC into UPLC is simply a matter of erasing types.